 Ancient scripts tell that Lord Vishnu had meditated at Badrinath.
 And Goddess Lakshmi arrived in the form of Badri tree to protect him from the extreme weather condition.
 Badri tree is the Jujube tree i.e. the Indian Date.
 Formerly, the place was the residence of Lord Shiva and Goddess Parvati.
 Lord Vishnu arrived there as a small boy and cried out loudly asking that he wanted to meditate there.
 Eventually, Lord Shiva and Parvati realised that Lord Vishnu has taken up the form of a boy.
 So, they moved to Kedarnath leaving the place.

 Initially, a Buddhist shrine the temple has unique Buddhist architecture.
-The temple ushers visitors only between April to November for these months of the year have favourable climate conditions than the rest.
+The temple ushers visitors only between April to November as these months of the year have favourable climate conditions than the rest.

 Equally important, the Badrinath Dham celebrates the festival known as Mata Murti ka Mela.
 This festival symbolises the Descent of the Ganges on Mother Earth.